- Posted by Multi-Care Medical

 Patients who play an active role in the development of their treatment plans are often more likely to resume physical activity much quicker and attempt to regain their range of motion and improve their mobility at a much faster pace.

 At Multi-Care Medical, our doctors and trained medical professionals are experts in pain management.
-With offices in Pembroke Pines, Cape Coral and Fort Myers, Florida, we are conveniently located so patients can choose the location nearest their home or work.
+With offices in Pembroke Pines, Cape Coral, Naples and Fort Myers, Florida, we are conveniently located so patients can choose the location nearest their home or work.
 We help our patients manage pain levels and increase their mobility so that they can resume the activities they enjoy most.

 If you have any questions about pain management and the various pain management treatments offered at Multi-Care Medical, please contact us today.